 The insides of the eggplants were really soft in juxtaposition to the crisp charred edges.
 It reminded me of eating baked potato skin slated with tomato sauce.

 I was eager to have my third sake, the Nabeshima Tokubetsu Honjozo for the last act.

-Its richness paired better with the meats with the profound taste well balancing the heavy meal.
+Its richness fared better with the meats given that the profound taste could well-balance the heavy meal.

 The end was not yet goodbye as we indulged in the Kabuke Cheese Platter $25 curated by The Cheese Artisans, served with conditions and crackers.
 Don’t say I didn’t warn you.
 The La Tur Cheese could very well sweep you off your feet with its rich, creamy and soft consistency.
 It was like chewing on blue cheese ice cream.

 Special Sake Pairing (3x50ml) $18 would leave you with an excuse for another round of booze.

 For a cosier experience, the private lounge can accommodate up to 20 guests (with minimal spending).
 Besides ala carte and sake flights, Kabuke also offers Omakase at $48 for three course and $68 for four course.

 Sake spending is around $8 – $28 for 90ml, $24 – $84 for 300ml and $208 – $408 for bottles.